ReyesDeJong/LRPinSupernovae/README.md

 Have in mind that for every layer of the model, there must be an LRP implementation (for every rule) that back propagates incoming relevances to the previous layer, this is often a complex operation and should be further studied for optimization.

-As a recomendation, whenever you want to use a layer which is not implemented under de LRP framework try to take advantage of currently implemented layers and adapt them to your purpose.
+As a recommendation, whenever you want to use a layer which is not implemented under de LRP framework try to take advantage of currently implemented layers and adapt them to your purpose.
 For example, to implement Batch Normalization Layer, we implemented the forward-pass like a convolutional operation, thus LRP back propagation of relevances could be reused from a convolutional layer.
-Another example is thecyclic pooling layer, which was implemented through an already existing average pooling layer.
+Another example is the cyclic pooling layer, which was implemented through an already existing average pooling layer.

 ## Misc